network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 ## Working Conditions

-For the purpose of this methodology, "typical working conditions" represent a state of the network, in which the bottleneck node is experiencing ingress and egress flows that are similar to those when used by humans in the typical day-to-day pattern.
+For the purpose of this methodology, "typical working conditions" represent a state of the network in which the bottleneck node is experiencing ingress and egress flows that are similar to those when used by humans in the typical day-to-day pattern.

-While any network can be put momentarily into working condition by the means of a single HTTP transaction, taking measurements requires maintaining such conditions over sufficient time.
+While any network can be put momentarily into working condition by the means of a single HTTP transaction, making reliable measurements requires maintaining such conditions over sufficient time.
 Thus, measuring the network responsiveness in a consistent way depends on our ability to recreate typical working conditions on demand.
 The most reliable way to achieve this is by creating multiple large bulk data-transfers in either downstream or upstream direction.
+Just as
-Similar to conventional speed-test applications that also create a varying number of streams to measure throughput.
-Working-conditions does the same.
-It also requires a way to detect when the network is in a persistent working condition, called "saturation".
+conventional speed-test applications create a varying number of streams to measure throughput, getting to working conditions is the same.
+It also requires a way to detect when the network is in a persistent working condition, also called "saturation".
 This can be achieved by monitoring the instantaneous goodput over time.
 When the goodput stops increasing, it means that a saturation has been reached and that responsiveness can be measured.

 Desired properties of the "working condition actuation"

-- Should not waste traffic, since the user may be paying for it
+* Should not waste traffic, since the user may be paying for it
-- Should finish within a short time-frame to avoid impacting other users on the same network and/or experience varying conditions
+* Should finish within a short time-frame to avoid impacting other users on the same network, and to avoid experiencing varying conditions

 ### Parallel vs Sequential Uplink and Downlink

 From an end-user perspective, bufferbloat can happen in both the upstream and the downstream direction.
-Both paths can be hugely different due to access-link conditions (e.g., 5G downstream and LTE upstream) or the routing in the ISPs.
+Both paths differ significantly due to access-link conditions (e.g., 5G downstream and LTE upstream) or the routing in the ISPs.
-Users sending data to an Internet service will fill the bottleneck on the upstream path to the server and thus expose a potential for bufferbloat to happen at this bottleneck.
-On the downlink direction any download from an Internet service will encounter a bottleneck and thus exposes another potential for bufferbloat.
-Thus, when measuring responsiveness under working conditions it is important to consider both, the upstream and the downstream bufferbloat.
+Users sending data to an Internet service fills the bottleneck on the upstream path to the server and thus exposes a potential for bufferbloat to happen at this bottleneck.
+In the other direction, any download from an
+Internet service encounters a bottleneck and thus exposes another potential for bufferbloat.
+Thus, when measuring responsiveness under working conditions, it is important to consider both the upstream and the downstream bufferbloat.
 This opens the door to measure both uplink and downlink in parallel.

-Measuring in parallel allows to achieve higher overall confidence in the results within the time constraint of the entire test.
-For example, if the overall time constraint for the test is 20 seconds, running uplink and downlink sequentially would allow for only 10 seconds of test per direction, while parallel measurement will allow for 20 seconds of testing in both directions.
+Measuring in parallel achieves higher overall confidence in the results within the time constraint of the entire test.
+For example, if the overall time constraint for the test is 20 seconds, running uplink and downlink sequentially would allow for only 10 seconds of test per direction, while parallel measurement provides 20 seconds of testing in both directions.

 However, a number caveats come with measuring in parallel:

-- Half-duplex links may not expose uplink and downlink bufferbloat: A half-duplex link may not allow during parallel measurement to saturate both the uplink and the downlink direction.
-Thus, bufferbloat in either of the directions may not be exposed during parallel measurement.
+* Half-duplex links may not permit simultaneous uplink and downlink traffic.
+This means the test might not saturate both directions at once.
-- Debuggability of the results becomes more obscure: During parallel measurement it is impossible to differentiate on whether the bufferbloat happens in the uplink or the downlink direction.
+* Debuggability of the results becomes more obscure:
+During parallel measurement it is impossible to differentiate whether the measured latency happens in the uplink or the downlink direction.

 ### From single-flow to multi-flow